SwiftKickMobile/TLLayoutTransitioning/README.md

 TLLayoutTransitioning
 =====================

-Components for transitioning between UICollectionView layouts.
+Enhanced transitioning between UICollectionView layouts in iOS.

 ##Overview

-TLLayoutTransitioning provides a `TLLayoutTransition` transition layout subclass and a `UICollectionView+TLTransitioning` category that combine to solve a couple of problems with layout transitions:
+TLLayoutTransitioning provides a `TLLayoutTransition` transition layout subclass and a `UICollectionView+TLTransitioning` category that combine to solve a few problems with collection view layout transitioning:

 1. `UICollectionViewLayoutTransition` does not handle content offset well, often leaving cells where you don't want them. `TLTransitionLayout` provides elegant control of content offset with Minimal, Visible, Center, Top, Left, Bottom or Right placement options relative to one or more index paths.

+2. `UICollectionViewLayoutTransition` does not support supplementary views. `TLTransitionLayout` provides support for any supplementary view kinds specified in the initializer.

-2. `-[UICollectionView setCollectionViewLayout:animated:completion]` has [serious known bugs][3] in iOS7 and does not provide any animation options.
+3. `-[UICollectionView setCollectionViewLayout:animated:completion]` has [serious known bugs][3] in iOS7 and does not provide any animation options.
 TLLayoutTransitioning provides a robust alternative to this API with support for animation duration, 30+ easing curves and content offset control.
 This is done by using `CADisplayLink` to drive an interactive `TLTransitionLayout` as a non-interactive animation.

 Check out the demos in the Examples workspace!

 ###TLTransitionLayout Class

 `TLTransitionLayout` is a subclass of `UICollectionViewTransitionLayout` that interpolates linearly between layouts and optionally between the current content offset and a specified final offset.

-The final offset is be specified by setting the `toContentOffset` property.
+The final offset is specified
+by setting the `toContentOffset` property.
 The `UICollectionView+TLTransitioning` category provides an API for calculating Minimal, Visible, Center, Top, Left, Bottom or Right offset placements relative to one or more index paths.